-We tested this approach in the context of maize, one of the most important agricultural crops in the world, yielding 13.6 billion bushels of grain alone in the USA in 2015 (USDA 2016).
-We specifically focused on quantitative phenotypes measuring the accumulation of 17 different elements in maize grain ionome (Al, As, B, Ca, Cd, Fe, K, Mg, Mn, Mo, Na, Ni, Rb, S, Se, Sr and Zn).
+We tested this approach in using maize, as it is has the tools of a genetic model system and is one of the most important agricultural crops in the world, yielding 13.6 billion bushels of grain alone in the USA in 2015 (USDA 2016).
+We focused on quantitative phenotypes measuring the accumulation of 17 different elements in maize grain ionome (Al, As, B, Ca, Cd, Fe, K, Mg, Mn, Mo, Na, Ni, Rb, S, Se, Sr and Zn).
 Plants must take up all elements except carbon and oxygen from the soil making the plant ionome a critical component in understanding plant environmental response (Baxter 2010), grain nutritional quality (Guerinot & Salt 2017) and plant physiology (Baxter et al. 2008).
-We evaluated the utility of multiple different types of co-expression networks for supporting the application of Camoco, and demonstrate the efficacy of our approach by simulating GWA studies using Gene Ontology (GO) terms to establish maize specific SNP-to-gene mapping parameters as well as a robust null model for GWAS-network overlap.
-We show that the approach does indeed confirm overlap between functional modules captured by co-expression networks and GWAS candidate SNPs for the maize grain ionome.
-We present high-confidence candidate genes identified for a variety of different ionomic traits, and more generally, highlight lessons about the connection between co-expression and GWAS loci from our study that are likely to generalize to other traits and other species.
+We evaluated multiple different types of co-expression networks for supporting the application of Camoco.
+To demonstrate the efficacy of our approach simulated GWA studies using Gene Ontology (GO) terms to establish maize specific SNP-to-gene mapping parameters as well as a robust null model for GWAS-expression network overlap.
+The approach does indeed confirm overlap between functional modules captured by co-expression networks and GWAS candidate SNPs for the maize grain ionome.
+We present high-confidence candidate genes identified for a variety of different ionomic traits, test single gene knockouts demonstrating the utility of this approach, and highlight lessons about mining the connection between co-expression and GWAS data that are generally applicable to this approach.

 Results